What Is a Red Herring in IPOs?

-A red herring IPO stock has both investment and regulatory implications for newly minted IPO companies, and any investors who may be interested in steering some portfolio cash into these companies.
+A red herring prospectus has both investment and regulatory implications for companies heading toward an IPO, and any investors who may be interested in obtaining IPO stock.

 Key Points

-• A red herring in an IPO is a preliminary prospectus filed by a company that provides information on operations, estimated IPO amount, management, and market standing, but doesn’t include financial information.
+• A red herring in an IPO is a preliminary prospectus filed by a company that provides information on operations, estimated IPO amount, management, and market standing.

-• The SEC reviews the red herring prospectus to make sure that all information is accurate before allowing the company to transition to the final investment prospectus phase.
+• The SEC reviews a red herring prospectus to make sure that all information is accurate before allowing the company to transition to the final investment prospectus phase.

 IPOs, Explained